TheLanzolini/portfolio/README.md

  - [X] Informal
 - [X] Footer
 - [X] Fetching Data
-  - [ ] FIX YO COMMENTS / rename Example
+  - [X] FIX YO COMMENTS / rename Example
+  - [ ] Reformat champions to work with spritemap

 # If you want to run this